 NSFC Board of Directors

-Our Board of Directors governs and advises us in our endeavors to save lives, empower families, advance stomach cancer awareness and education, and leads our efforts to fund the best research in order to make the biggest impact.
+Our Board of Directors governs and advises us in our endeavors to save lives, empower families, advance stomach cancer awareness and education, and leads our efforts to fund the best research to make the most significant impact.